Family Health Boards & Commissions

 Adolescent School Health Initiative Coordinating Council

 The Adolescent School Health Initiative is authorized by R.S.
-40:31.3, and is composed of representatives from the departments of education, department of children and family services, department of health and other governmental entities or programs related to health services.
+40:31.3 and is composed of representatives from the departments of education, the Department of Children and Family Services, the Department of Health, and other governmental entities or programs related to health services.
 The role of the council is to assist in implementation, oversight, and funding assistance for health centers in schools.

 Child Death Review (CDR) Panel